rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/openldap/openldap-config/_index.md

 For further details on configuring OpenLDAP, refer to the [official documentation.](https://www.openldap.org/doc/)

-> Before you proceed with the configuration, please familiarise yourself with the concepts of [External Authentication Configuration and Principal Users]({{<baseurl>}}/rancher/v2.x/en/admin-settings/authentication/#external-authentication-configuration-and-principal-users).
+> Before you proceed with the configuration, please familiarize yourself with the concepts of [External Authentication Configuration and Principal Users]({{<baseurl>}}/rancher/v2.x/en/admin-settings/authentication/#external-authentication-configuration-and-principal-users).

 - [Background: OpenLDAP Authentication Flow](#background-openldap-authentication-flow)
 - [OpenLDAP server configuration](#openldap-server-configuration)